 Students transitioning from an external qualification to SQA must achieve at least one course without exemption to be awarded an SQA Diploma.

-This module is assessed by way of written assignment which is completed and submitted at the end of the module.
+This module is assessed by way of written assignment which you will be given 28 days to complete and return.

 You can enhance your training to qualify as a Registered Conveyancing Technician.
 To qualify, 6 months work experience must be undertaken combined with completion of the Level 4 Diploma in Conveyancing Law and Practice (or equivalent if applying for exemptions).